BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-JSON-Constructs/README.md

 I'm gonna see if it will parse.

-But first I did SelfEd lessons on JSON arrays.
-Those are cool and  I got them  to work.
-Refer to:
+To start I did my first SelfEd lesson on **JSON arrays.** JSON arrays are cool and  I got them  to work.
+To see four JSON array variations get parsed refer to:

 :small_blue_diamond:[**SelfEd-JSON_Exp1.html**](https://plnkr.co/edit/lTWTA87SgLbInWgYNcHz?p=preview)
-:small_blue_diamond:folder SelfEd-Javascript-JSON-Constructs

 Happily, I believe they have given me good insight on JSON object collections which I believe is the case with this JSON file from the tutorial.
 Ironically I think the problem with the JSON file provided by the tutorial is tiered and thus has newline characters  scattered all over causing JSON format violations.
 The copied, renamed, and re-contented JSON file is: